Matanuska-Susitna Borough School District

 District-Level NCES Analysis

 Matanuska-Susitna Borough School District operates 49 public schools serving 19,705 students, placing it in the mid-size range in Alaska.
-The school portfolio breaks down into 31 other, 7 high, 6 elementary, 5 middle schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
-Aggregated across those campuses, enrollment totals 19,495 pupils using the NCES Common Core of Data (CCD) 2022-23 release, and the district is geographically located in Matanuska-Susitna Borough County.
+The school portfolio breaks down into 31 combined, 7 high, 6 elementary, 5 middle schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
+These enrollment and school figures come from the NCES Common Core of Data (CCD) 2024-25 release, and the district is based in Matanuska-Susitna Borough.

-Academic infrastructure includes 10 of 49 schools offering Advanced Placement (79 AP courses district-wide), a 383.2:1 student-counselor ratio, above the 250:1 ASCA recommendation, and 58.6% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+Academic infrastructure includes 10 of 49 schools offering Advanced Placement (79 AP courses district-wide), a 383.2:1 student-counselor ratio, well above the ASCA benchmark though still under the roughly 408:1 national average, and 56.6% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 65.3% White, 7.1% Hispanic or Latino, 0.9% Asian across the district's schools.
+Its most demographically mixed campus is Knik Charter Correspondence School, with a diversity index of 73.0/100.

 Matanuska-Susitna Borough School District school enrollment varies 278× across entities

 Matanuska-Susitna Borough School District school enrollment ranges from 10 students (lowest) to 2,780 students (highest), a spread of 2,770 students.
-That ratio is among the widest observed and reflects extreme enrollment heterogeneity — the district operates both small specialty programs and large comprehensive campuses inside a single budgeting unit.
+That ratio is an extreme outlier spread — among the widest gaps observed anywhere in this dataset.
 Per-school staffing ratios, programme availability, and capital-renovation cycles often diverge inside the same district based on enrollment shape.

 Source: NCES Common Core of Data NCES Common Core of Data